 CCADV gives survivors of domestic violence a voice, from the state Capitol to Capitol Hill.

-For more information about our 2014 policy work email amiller(at)ccadv.org to sign up to receive action alerts and the most current information on CCADV’s policy efforts, or for information about joining CCADV’s Public Policy Committee.
+For more information about our 2015 policy work, email lwaligorski(at)ccadv.org or sign up to receive action alerts and the most current information on CCADV’s policy efforts, or for information about joining CCADV’s Public Policy Committee.